Wildix/xBeesConnect/README.md

 ## Initialization
 #### `ready()`

-Sends to xBees signal that iFrame is ready to be shown. iFrame should send it when the application starts and is ready.
+Sends the signal to x-bees that iFrame is ready to be shown. iFrame should send it when the application starts and is ready.

 ```js
 // for example in React it's ok to send it when the root component is mounted